opalj/opal/README.markdown

 # Overview
 OPAL is an extensible library for analyzing Java bytecode.
-OPAL is completely written in Scala and leverages Scala's advanced language features to provide a new and previously unseen level of customizability and scalability.
+OPAL is completely written in Scala and leverages Scala's advanced language features to provide a new and previously unseen level of flexibility and ease of use.
 OPAL was designed from the ground up with *extensibility*, *adaptability* and *scalability* in mind.

 # Project Structure